Flagsmith/flagsmith/docs/docs/advanced-use/edge-proxy.md

 ## Consuming the Edge Proxy

 The Edge Proxy provides an identical set of API methods as our Core API.
-This means you simply need to point your SDK to the Edge Proxy domain name and you're good to go.
-For example, lets say you had your proxy running locally as per the instructions above, you could simply do:
+You need to point your SDK to the Edge Proxy domain name and you're good to go.
+For example, lets say you had your proxy running locally as per the instructions
+above:

 ```bash
 curl "http://localhost:8000/api/v1/flags" -H "x-environment-key: 95DybY5oJoRNhxPZYLrxk4" | jq